martyvona/ArduMon/README.md

 screen /dev/cu.usb* 115200 # substitute your port and baud rate if necessary
 ```

-To exit screen hit ctrl-A then ctrl-\ then Y.
+To exit screen hit ctrl-A then \ (backslash) then Y.

 ### Connecting with C-Kermit